Diverse programs for studying abroad for various learning goals

 【Making the Most of Study Abroad】 International Service-LearningTarget: 2nd year or above

 Service-Learning is a program that allows students to make meaningful and practical contributions through experiences involving people from Japan and abroad.
-In International Service-Learning, which is part of this program, students participate in programs at partner universities and institutions in China, South Korea, Southeast Asia, and India and engage themselves in voluntary activities to help local NGOs and public agencies.
+In International Service-Learning, which is part of this program, students participate in programs at partner universities and institutions in China, South Korea, Southeast Asia, India and Africa and engage themselves in voluntary activities to help local NGOs and public agencies.

 【Furthering the Liberal Arts】 Exchange Program, Study Abroad ProgramTarget: 3rd year or above

 Currently, ICU has international exchange agreements with 74 universities in 24 countries (as of April, 2019), a scope that gives one out of every four of ICU's 620 a year students have the opportunity to study abroad through an exchange program.
 Students may also participate in Study Abroad Program (sending students, non-exchange) operated by two organizations (nonprofit educational institutions IES and CIEE) offering 16 programs in 14 countries.